vancluever/terraform-provider-acme/.github/ISSUE_TEMPLATE/provider-bugs-feature-requests-questions.md

 Please read and consider the following before submitting your report.

+**Please do not use AI to open issues**.
+If you are using AI or an agent to understand an issue, take the time to comprehend the output and explain the issue **in your own words** before submitting.

 This provider integrates [lego](https://github.com/go-acme/lego) and ultimately uses its exported primitives in a Terraform context.
 A large number of the issues submitted to this repository are actually issues related to lego, particularly its DNS providers.

 Before you submit an issue: